ScilifelabDataCentre/dds_cli/docs/procedures/gui_release.md

 ## Post-release

 - Inform users and relevant infrastructure teams of the new GUI release, matching the notification steps used for CLI releases.
-- Monitor downloads and user feedback.
+- Monitor user feedback with the chosen feedback method.